technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

     - +++What values guide behavior and decision-making at Contoso Electronics?+++

-    You should observe that you are getting similar responses with the agent you've created on Azure AI Foundry.
+    You should observe that you are getting similar responses with the agent you've created on Microsoft Foundry.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image69.png)